Customer information regarding Coronavirus (COVID-19) updated 24 February 2021

 Where to give notice

-If you live in Blackpool, you should give notice at:
+If you live in Blackpool (and the residence's owner pays their Council Tax to Blackpool Council) you should give notice at:

 - The Wedding Chapel, People's Promenade, Blackpool.
 FY1 1AP

 - To make an appointment phone us on 01253 477177 or email us on email@example.com